Health and Safety Specialist

 - Ability to effectively communicate orally and in writing with diverse audiences; ability explain technical concepts clearly and concisely.

-- Ability to maintain appropriate current knowledge of and interpret specific government agency requirements (statutes, regulations, licenses, and permits).
+- Ability to maintain appropriate current knowledge of Stanford guidelines, policies and interpretation of specific government agency requirements (statutes, regulations, licenses, and permits).

 - Frequently stand, sit, and perform desk based computer tasks.